 COVID-19 is an infectious disease caused by SARS-CoV-2, the novel coronavirus.
 The novel coronavirus was discovered after an outbreak in Wuhan, China, in December 2019.

-Since the initial outbreak, this coronavirus, known as SARS-CoV-2, has spread to most countries around the world.
-It has been responsible for millions of infections globally, causing hundreds of thousands of deaths.
+Since the initial outbreak, the novel coronavirus has spread to most countries around the world.
+It’s been responsible for tens of millions of infections globally, causing well over 2 million deaths.
 The United States is the most affected country.

-As yet, there’s no vaccine against the novel coronavirus.
-Researchers are currently working on creating a vaccine specifically for this virus, as well as potential treatments for COVID-19.
+Vaccines are now available to protect against the novel coronavirus.
+Researchers are also working on creating more potential treatments for COVID-19.

 The disease is more likely to cause symptoms in older adults and those with underlying health conditions.
 Most people who develop symptoms of COVID-19 experience: